SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 $Strategy$

+- As shown earlier, the missing values in the current dataset are concentrated to certain days.

-- Each of the missing values correspond to a specific interval and a specific day of week.
+- Each of the missing values correspond to a specific interval and a specific day of week combination.

-- It can be envisioned that the missing values for the steps taken for a particular 5min interval could be approximated reasonably well if we use the mean steps for
+- It can be envisioned that the missing values for the steps taken for a particular 5min interval could be approximated reasonably well if we use the mean steps for that same 'day of week - interval' combination.
-      - the same day of the week, AND
-      - the same 5-minute interval combinations.

-- It is expected that the missing value will have substantial similarity to the values corresponding to the same time of the day and the same day of the week.

-- Therefore, the strategy is to create a dataframe with the means of each weekday and interval combinations, and then use these values to impute the missing values corresponding to the same weekday and interval combinations.
+- Therefore, the strategy is to create a dataframe that contains the means of each weekday and interval combinations, and then use these values to impute the missing values corresponding to the same weekday and interval combinations.

 #### 3.3  Create a new dataset that is equal to the original dataset but with the missing data filled in.

-#### Implementation of Strategy
+$Implementation$ $of$ $Strategy$

-To accomplish this, we first build the dataframe imputedf, which is the dataframe we are going to impute from.
+To accomplish this, we first build the dataframe imputedf, which is the dataframe we are going to impute from, with our weekday-interval combinations.
 For this, from the original data, we convert the dates to weekdays, group by weekday and interval, and get the corresponding means.